snowwayne1231/ai-chatfilter-service/README.md

 python -V
 pip -V
 ```
+> should be seen the python version at least with 3.7.5 and pip is 19+

 ### 2. install tensorflow 2.0 - lastest
 > before doing this you've make sure you already got "venv" environment